Coaster Enthusiasts of Canada

 Another problem was that Vancouver Council wanted some say in the running of the annual exhibition and what else the grounds might be used for.
 This came to a head in 1925 but was stemmed when the directors' board threatened to resign if they did not have full control over the fair.
 Conversely, the VEA also saw the possibility of eventually losing their status and realized that it needed to bend to public will if it was to continue as it had been.

 They needed to make their grounds accessible and usable for the entire summer season and proceeded to install an 18-hole golf course to mate with an automobile campground and gas station that was constructed as part of the VEA's 1923 lease.
-This ground proved popular only for a short period and was likely gone soon after the 1929 Stock Market Crash, a time when fewer could afford to run their cars.
+This ground proved popular only for a short period and was likely gone soon after the 1929 Stock Market Crash, a time when few could afford to run their cars.

 To further appease the city council, the exhibition buildings were made available for rent to companies wishing a venue for meetings and conventions.
 An example of off-season use is the horse show building, which was set up for indoor tennis.
 Over the succeeding years, other buildings were expanded such as The Manufacturers' Building, to which was added an additional wing, making it `U' shaped.